arkanemystic/arkanemystic/README.md

 I thrive at the intersection of mathematical theory and practical engineering.
 My work combines rigorous academic research with real-world blockchain applications, aiming to make decentralized systems more secure and accessible.

 ## 🤝 Let's Connect
 Got an interesting project idea or research proposal?
 I'm always excited to collaborate on innovative solutions.
-Reach out through [LinkedIn](your-linkedin-url) or drop me an email at [your-email@example.com](mailto:your-email@example.com).
+Reach out through [LinkedIn](https://www.linkedin.com/in/devrashie) or follow my journey on [Instagram](https://www.instagram.com/devrashie/).

 _"Building the decentralized future, one block at a time."_